yzf750/general-notes/hashcat-tips.md

 # Will only crack a hash if the password is 7 characters (count the mask)
 hashcat64.exe -a 3 -m 100 hasheszz.txt -1 pasword123 ?1?1?1?1?1?1?1
 ```
-Tests for 8 character hashed passwords using only lower case letters (Use Charsets from above) (these are eell's not ones)
+Tests for 8 character hashed passwords using only lower case letters (Use Charsets from above) (these are eell's not one's)
 -------------------------
 ```
 # "-a 3" to specify brute forcing